mvaudel/tutorials_deprecated/Expression_data/quantitative_proteomics.md

 ![](quantitative_proteomics_files/figure-markdown_github/fdr_plot-1.png)

-In this example, 10% FDR is achieved at p-value 0.074 and 5% FDR at p-value 0.027, as indicated by the orange and green lines, respectively. the lowest q-value is 2.42%.
+In this example, 10% FDR is achieved at p-value 0.074 and 5% FDR at p-value 0.027, as indicated by the orange and green lines, respectively. the lowest q-value is 2.5%.
+The ability to differentiate proteins at a given FDR depends on the score metric used to score them.
+Here the p-value alone does not allow reaching an FDR of 1%.

 Independent weighting hypothesis
 --------------------------------